-When grade reports are issued at the end of each semester, the academic records of all students are reviewed.
-The Committee on Academic Standards and Policies considers the records of those students who are not in good academic standing.
+At the end of each semester, the Committee on Academic Standards and Policies considers the records of those students who are not in good academic standing.
 The student's G.P.A. determines her/his placement into one of the following categories: